Menu

 How will I be judged?

-Our Judges will determine whether your Cosplay is eligible to be displayed in the VR Environment for the fans to vote.
-Once your costume makes it past the initial judges and on to the "floor," it is entirely up to the fans as to who will win!
+Our Judges will determine whether your Cosplay Application is accepted and you are eligible to participate.
+We will notify you before the event takes place with further details.
+Once your costume makes it past the initial process and on to the "floor," it is entirely up to the judges as to who will win!

 Can children enter?

 All contestants must be at least 18 years old.
-Younger contestants must have a parent's permission.
+Younger contestants must have a parent's permission and contact us at albert@veterancomiccon.org to see if we can make an exception.

 The Rules

-Participants in the Virtual Cosplay Competition must adhere to the following:
+Participants in the Cosplay Competition must adhere to the following:

-• All entrants must be 16 or older to compete in Veteran Comic Con's Virtual Cosplay Competition.
+• All entrants must be 18 or older to compete in Veteran Comic Con's Cosplay Competition unless with a parent.

 • Costumes must represent an existing or recognizable character or element from the pop culture realm, including comic books, movies & television, video games, musicals, literature, anime & manga or fantasy.

 • All costumes must be made by the wearer.
-A portion of the costume (such as leotard or similar base layers, tights and shoes) may be from purchased, finished goods, but the majority of the visible costume elements should have been constructed by the entrant: at least 60% should be their own work.
-Any customization, for example transforming wigs, should be the work of the entrant in order to be judged.
-If contestants have made heavy alterations to a store-bought garment and wish to enter it into the Competition, they must be able to explain how they have altered it and the processes that such an endeavor entailed.
+A portion of the costume (such as leotard or similar base layers, tights and shoes) may be from purchased, finished goods, but the majority of the visible costume elements should have been constructed by the entrant: at least 50% should be their own work.

 • Entrants must not register multiple times with multiple costumes.
 A contestant can only enter once and only wear one costume.